 1. General Amazon Statistics

 In recent years, Amazon has made gigantic strides to become only the second $1 trillion business, after Apple.
-The company has distinctively managed to stay abreast of changes in the e-commerce industry, bulldozing its way to the crest.
+The company has distinctively managed to stay abreast of changes in the eCommerce industry, bulldozing its way to the crest.
 Notably, Amazon has been at the fore of the endless shifts in attitude, demographics, technological advancements, and customer preferences.
 As a result, the firm has maintained a constant upward trajectory, reaching heights never before imagined.
-The Amazon case study is an open book to brand and retailers, and there is plenty to learn from the growth of this lucrative firm.
+The Amazon case study is an open book to brands and retailers, and there is plenty to learn from the growth of this lucrative firm.

 The increasing Amazon Market size:

 - In 2018, Amazon’s revenue grew by 31%.
 This is a significant growth rate compared to Google’s 23% revenue increase.
 (Statista, 2019)